 Eligibility Non-North American (U.S. & Canada) citizenship Graduation from an accredited four-year college/university or equivalent (BA degree).
 Completion of at least two years full-time Christian service in student's homeland context.
-Affiliation with a Christian organization or national denomination which will endorse the student's study plan and support your return to ministry upon completion of M.A. studies.
-Commitment to return to his or her Christian organization or national denomination upon completion of M.A. studies.
+Affiliation with a Christian organization or national denomination which will endorse the student's study plan and support the return to ministry upon completion of MA studies.
+Commitment to return to one's Christian organization or national denomination upon graduation.
 Healthcare workers: Internationals who are professionally active and meet the above requirements.
 Award Details Loan/scholarship.
-For each year the recipient serves in their ministries outside of North America after the completion of MA studies, 25% of the loan is forgiven and becomes a scholarship.
-If the recipient does not return to his or her ministry and homeland, the amount of funding that was provided, as well as interest, must be repaid.
+For each year the recipient serves in ministry outside of North America after the completion of MA studies, 25% of the loan is forgiven and becomes a scholarship.
+If the recipient does not return to his/her ministry and homeland, the amount of funding that was provided, as well as interest, must be repaid.
 The base award includes tuition and insurance.
 Additional funds may be received for living expenses based on need.
 Students are responsible for transportation costs to and from Wheaton, dependent expenses, and a portion of their remaining budget.
-Application Details Complete a Prelimary Eligibility Form.
+Application Details Complete a Preliminary Eligibility Form after July 1.
+Eligibility cannot be determined before this.
 If you are considered eligible, you will be sent an application packet.
-The deadline for submitting scholarship application materials is November 1 of the year prior to which you seek to be admitted into Wheaton College Graduate School.
+The deadline for submitting scholarship application materials is December 1 of the year prior to which you seek to be admitted into Wheaton College Graduate School.
 Complete files of candidates who meet the requirements for this award and who are accepted into the Wheaton Graduate School are reviewed and evaluated in late February.
 Those selected for awards receive immediate notification.
 Scholarship applications and Graduate School admission should proceed at the same time.
 Materials are not interchangeable.